 This means that an employer cannot discriminate against an employee because of pregnancy.
 An employer cannot refuse to hire or promote an employee because the employee is pregnant (or because the employer is concerned that the employee might become pregnant in the future).
 Similarly, an employer cannot terminate an employee because that employee is pregnant or might become pregnant.
 “Because of” does not mean that pregnancy is the only reason that an employer took an adverse action against an employee.
 Rather, it means it is unlawful for pregnancy to be a substantial motivating factor (or a reason) that contributed to an employer’s decision to take adverse action.

-Other examples of pregnancy discrimination include:
+Examples of pregnancy discrimination include:

 Employers in California are required to accommodate employees who need an accommodation due to a pregnancy related disability where that individual’s health care provider has advised that a reasonable accommodation is medically advisable.
 Examples of reasonable accommodations include: